flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### finish-args-x11-without-ipc

+Criteria: This exception is never granted.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has `--socket=x11` or `--socket=fallback-x11` but no `--share=ipc`.

 ### finish-args-legacy-icon-folder-permission

+Criteria: Granted on sufficient explanation being provided.

 The [finish-args](https://docs.flatpak.org/en/latest/manifests.html#finishing)
 in the manifest has filesystem access to `~/.icons`.
 This is a